 Room Compensation (Opentherm)

-A Keston Room Controller may be used to provide room compensated control to ensure the boiler output is matched to the rooms requirements at optimum boiler efficiency
+A Keston Room Controller may be used to provide room compensated control to ensure the boiler output is matched to the rooms requirements at optimum boiler efficiency.
+This is only recommended for heating only applications.

 Weather Compensation